-2022 HHS XC Team Qualifying Guidelines
+2023 HHS XC Team Qualifying Guidelines

 - 1. All athletes will be given an equal opportunity to qualify for the team. - 2.
-Coaches will determine the number of athletes of each gender that will be selected for the 2022 HHS XC Team. - 3.
 1 Time Trial will be held.
-All who wish to try out for the team will run the Time Trial. - 4.
-In order to run the time trial, you must have given Coach Scott a summer running log. - 5.
-Time Trial is Friday August 5th at Allatoona Creek Park - (a) Qualifying for the team will be determined by:

-Coaches Discretion based upon, but not limited to:

-- a.
-Previous Year's Individual Ranking within the team - b.
-Commitment to team - c.
+All who wish to try out for the team will run the Time Trial. - 3.
+In order to run the time trial, you must have given Coach Scott a summer running log. - 4.
+Time Trial is Friday August 4th at Allatoona Creek Park - (a) Qualifying for the team will be determined by: - Coaches Discretion based upon, but not limited to: - a.
+Commitment to team - b.
 Potential for improvement and contributions to team.
-NO ONE RIDES FOR FREE. - d.
-Work Ethic in practice - e.
-Performance at the Time Trial. - f.
-Seniors who are not Varsity athletes are expected to contribute through leadership on the team. - 6.
-At Mid-Season (Fall Break) your status on the team will be re-evaluated.
+NO ONE RIDES FOR FREE. - c.
+Work Ethic in practice - d.
+Seniors who are not Varsity athletes are expected to contribute through leadership on the team. - 5.
+At Mid-Season (Fall Break) your status on the team will be reevaluated.
 At this point, you must have RACED and FINISHED in FOUR (4) meets in order to maintain your status on the team.
 The only exceptions to this requirement will be athletes who have suffered a doctor's excused injury.
 Each athlete also must be showing a commitment to the team through attendance and effort at practice.